Marker Logo

 this page online

-Erected 1937 by Idaho State Historical Society.
+by Idaho State Historical Society.

 Topics and series.
 This historical marker is listed in these topic lists: Notable BuildingsSettlements & Settlers.
 In addition, it is included in the Civilian Conservation Corps (CCC) series list.
 A significant historical year for this entry is 1937.

 Location.
 42° 1.033′ N, 111° 48.05′ W. Marker is in Franklin, Idaho, in Franklin County.
-Marker is on E. Main Street just east of 1st Street.
+It is on E. Main Street just east of 1st Street.
 Touch for map.
 Marker is in this post office area: Franklin ID 83237, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Franklin Historic District (a few steps from this marker); ZCMI Co-op Building (a few steps from this marker); FCMI Store 1858 (a few steps from this marker); Hatch House (within shouting distance of this marker); Lorenzo Hill Hatch & John Doney Houses (within shouting distance of this marker); Franklin's Pioneer School House 1860
+At least 8 other markers are within walking distance of this marker: Franklin Historic District (a few steps from this marker); ZCMI Co-op Building (a few steps from this marker); FCMI Store 1858 (a few steps from this marker); Hatch House (within shouting distance of this marker); Lorenzo Hill Hatch & John Doney Houses (within shouting distance of this marker); Franklin's Pioneer School House 1860

 Franklin Relic Hall Marker image.
 Click for full size.

-Photographed By Vincent Cascio, July 7, 2011
+Photographed by Vincent Cascio, July 7, 2011

 2. Franklin Relic Hall Marker